This site contains no information about the edibility or toxicity of mushrooms.

-Coprinopsis atramentaria, commonly known as the common ink cap, inky cap or alcohol inky cap, is poisonous, when combined with alcohol.
-It is a medium-sized conical agaric, that is greyish brownish and later blackening.
+Coprinopsis atramentaria, is commonly known as the common ink cap, inky cap or alcohol inky cap.
+It is a medium-sized conical agaric, that is greyish-brownish, later blackening and dissolves itself in a black ink-like liquid at maturity.
 It grows generally in tufts, in fields, gardens and waste ground, near broad-leaf tree stumps or buried wood.

-egg-shaped, expanding to become slightly umbonate with age.
-The colour is gray to gray-brown.
-Flesh is white, hollow and medium in young specimens but soon discolors and deliqueces slowly from the margin.
+egg-shaped when young, expanding to become conical-convex with age.
+The colour is grey to grey-brown.
+The flesh is white in young specimens but soon discolours and deliquesces slowly from the margin, fairly thin in relation to size and fragile.
 Gills

 on the First Nature Web site.

 on the MushroomExpert.Com Web site.